ej-mitchell/rapid-response-splash-page/README.md

 6. Fire away, captain!

 ## Like what you see?

+Keep an eye out; more is coming!
+There will be [11ty](https://www.11ty.dev/) templates and other options available over the coming weeks/months.

 Help pay for my coffee. ☕️ Or, it might go towards rent - since I'm a freelancer who is focusing on community justice tech. ✊⛓🔥🖤